DmitryBurnaev/podcast-service/README.md

 #### Target
 This application can be used for creation your podcasts. <br/>
-If you have any sounds (or youtube videos as example) which you want to listen later, you can create podcast (via web interface) and attach your tracks to it <br/>
+If you have any sounds (or YouTube videos as example) which you want to listen later, you can create podcast (via web interface) and attach your tracks to it <br/>
 Created podcast (with prepared episodes) will have a direct link (to RSS feed), which can be used for adding your podcast to same podcast application (`Add by URL`) <br />
 Adding and downloading each new episodes will refresh RSS-feed and your APP will be able to get them.